PART OF LIVING WITH THALASSEMIA IS UNDERSTANDING ITS COMPLICATIONS

 Whether you have alpha- or beta-thalassemia, knowing which tests are needed can help you and your doctor prevent and manage complications.
 It's important to work with your care team to build a personalized management plan based on your thalassemia type and transfusion experience.
 Together, you can track your plan over time.

 The monitoring guide below shows recommended testing and frequency for people living with non-transfusion-dependent alpha- or beta-thalassemia who are aged 18 and over.
-This monitoring guide was created based on input from the Thalassaemia International Federation (TIF) guidelines and a Steering Committee of leading thalassemia experts organized by Agios; these experts were compensated by Agios for their time.
+This monitoring guide was created based on input from the Thalassaemia International Federation (TIF) guidelines and a Steering Committee of leading thalassemia experts organized by Agios.
+These experts were compensated by Agios for their time.
 This information can be used in conversations with your doctor about monitoring.

 Know your numbers!